 *What about a visor approach?

 If you have $200 to drop, not just $50, you might consider a green light visor, but only if you have to be walking around at the time you need the light therapy.
-If you can be sitting down at the needed time, the expense is not worth it, and the data supporting it not substantial enough (yet, anyway; 12/2008).
+If you can be sitting down at the needed time, the expense is not worth it, and the data supporting it not substantial enough (yet, anyway; as of 2013).
 You can't easily read or use a computer, though it's not impossible (my experience; versus an aviation study that panned the visor approach).
 You definitely cannot drive with this rig on.

 Does the visor approach really work?
 The manufacturer offers four studies showing effectiveness versus control treatments.
 Unfortunately, none of the these has been published, near as I can tell (search by author or key word, e.g. green or visor or light, Pub Med, 12/2008).
 That should be a red flag.
 Yet green light has been shown effective in other published work, using a light tower -- much more expensive, not portable -- instead of a light visor.
 So even though several large studies with white-light visors did not show benefit versus control treatment (Teicher; Rosenthal), we now know the active ingredient in all that light (blue or blue green; here is the whole story about blue light).
 So theoretically the green visor might work, even if it does not have published evidence.
 Therefore you might consider it if you can't sit for light therapy (e.g. busy parent in the morning?).
 You look kinda funny with this visor on your head, though: I got quite a few laughs wearing it around the hospital.
 So this may be a privacy-of-your-own-home thing.

 I have to put the light box above my eyes?